-Muntaka Chasant is an entrepreneur, researcher, and a documentary photographer based in Accra, Ghana.
-His work centers around the core challenges of sustainability, new and emerging challenges, including the "three planetary crises" of climate change, biodiversity loss, and pollution.
+Muntaka Chasant is an independent researcher and documentary photographer based in Accra, Ghana.
+His work is at the intersection of geographies of waste, urban marginality, new and emerging challenges, including the 'three planetary crises' of climate change, biodiversity loss, and pollution.
 Feel free to drop him a line at hello[at]muntaka.com.

 Content From This Author

-Emerging consequences of the Agbogbloshie demolition, betrayals, recounts of events, and a glimpse of everyday struggles in Accra and how urban marginality is experienced.
+Emerging consequences of the Agbogbloshie demolition and a glimpse of everyday struggles in Accra and how urban marginality is experienced.
 Beyond the role of the State in dispossessing Accra's urban poor, the Agbogbloshie demolition should be viewed within the context of socio-spatial entanglements.

 Tropical wetlands — long seen as the reservoirs of much of the world’s biodiversity — are dangerously in decline.
 Anthropogenic medications and climate variability have resulted in the loss of key ecosystem services and functions.
 This is a quick peek into the tropical life of a rural fisherman who relies on tropical wetlands as a source of job.

 The cultural commodification of Nzulezo (Nzulenzu) challenges their traditional identity.
 This cultural voyeurism fuels tensions between the stilt village, the nearby Beyin town, the local traditional council, and government agencies, who all want a share of your tourist dollars.